 Aquafer Water Conditioner FAQs

-QUESTION: What does the Aquafer do?
+QUESTION: What do the Aquafer water conditioner systems do?

 a.
 It prevents the formation of hard water scale in water heaters and pipes.